huuaho/umg-headless/docs/sections/section-type-1.md

 - Uses `scroll-mt-24` to account for sticky header when scrolling
 - Section-level bottom border (`border-b border-gray-300`) for consistent separation

-### Gallery (Internal Component)
+### FeaturedMedia (Shared Component)
-- Client component using `useState` for image index tracking
+- Located at `components/sections/components/FeaturedMedia.tsx`
+- Accepts `images` prop (string or string array) and `alt` text
+- Renders single image when given a string or single-item array
+- Renders gallery carousel when given array with 2+ images
+- Gallery features: Previous/Next arrow buttons with wrap-around, pagination tracker `[currentIndex/total]`
-- Displays images at 3:2 aspect ratio using Next.js `Image` with `fill` and `object-cover`
+- Images displayed at 3:2 aspect ratio using Next.js `Image` with `fill` and `object-cover`
-- Navigation: Previous/Next arrow buttons with wrap-around behavior
-- Pagination tracker shows `[currentIndex/total]` format
-- Bottom bar layout: pagination left, arrows right
-- On SM/MD: Gallery bleeds to full viewport width (`-mx-6`), controls have `px-6` padding
+- On SM/MD: Bleeds to full viewport width (`-mx-6`), controls have `px-6` padding
-- On LG+: Gallery constrained to container (`lg:mx-0`), controls have no padding (`lg:px-0`)
+- On LG+: Constrained to container (`lg:mx-0`), controls have no padding (`lg:px-0`)

 ### SecondaryArticleCard (Internal Component)
 - Simple card displaying title and time